-On January 25, 2012, the Board approved an option grant to Mr. Baum to purchase up to 125,000 shares pursuant to the 2007 Plan.
+On January 25, 2012, the Board approved an option grant to Mr. Baum to purchase up to 125,000 shares pursuant to the Plan.
 The options were issued to Mr. Baum for his uncompensated services as Chairman of the Board of Directors and significant ongoing services related, but not limited to, the Company's emergence from Chapter 11 bankruptcy protection, negotiation with creditors, pursuit of additional financing opportunities and hiring of executive officers.
-The option vests in twelve equal monthly periods commencing on January 25, 2012 and ending on January 25, 2013, and has an exercise price of \$2.40.
+The option vests in twelve equal monthly periods commencing on January 25, 2012, and has an exercise price of \$2.40.

 On July 18, 2012, the Board granted to Mr. Baum, in connection with his services as the Chief Executive Officer of the Company, 160,000 restricted stock units (RSUs) outside of the 2007 Plan.
-The restricted stock units granted to Mr. Baum are subject to certain performance-based vesting criteria, such that 40,000 RSUs will vest upon the satisfaction of each of the following events: (i) successful completion of a financing that results in aggregate cash proceeds to the Company of at least \$5,000,000 at any time following the effective date of the grant; (ii) the Company submits a New Drug Application for Impracor to the U.S. Food and Drug Administration; and (iv) the Company enters into a definitive license, collaboration or similar agreement for Impracor that would reasonably be expected to generate cash flow for the Company.
+The restricted stock units granted to Mr. Baum are subject to certain performance-based vesting criteria, such that 40,000 RSUs will vest upon the satisfaction of each of the following events: (i) successful completion of a financing that results in aggregate cash proceeds to the Company of at least \$5,000,000 at any time following the effective date of the grant; (ii) the Company meets the primary endpoints of its Phase III clinical studies for Impracor; (iii) the Company submits a New Drug Application for Impracor to the U.S. Food and Drug Administration; and (iv) the Company enters into a definitive license, collaboration or similar agreement for Impracor that would reasonably be expected to generate cash flow for the Company.
 The RSUs vest in full upon a change in control of the Company.